spectrocloud/librarium/content/docs/04-clusters/03-edge/02-native.md

 <InfoBox>

-Some Palette  Edge Native Packs disables a few items to allow users to install those items independently or avoid duplication.
+Some Palette  Edge Native Packs disables a few items to allow users to install those items independently or to avoid duplication.

 **Example Scenario:**